reactphp/stream/README.md

 * `data`: Emitted whenever data was read from the source with a single mixed argument for incoming data.
-* `end`: Emitted when the source has reached the `eof`.
+* `end`: Emitted when the source has successfully reached the end of the stream (EOF).
+  This event will only be emitted if the *end* was reached successfully, not if the stream was interrupted due to an error or explicitly closed.
+  Also note that not all streams know the concept of a "successful end".
 * `error`: Emitted when an error occurs with a single `Exception` argument for error instance.
-* `close`: Emitted when the connection is closed.
+* `close`: Emitted when the stream is closed.

 ### Methods

 * `isReadable()`: Check if the stream is still in a state allowing it to be read from.
-It becomes unreadable when the connection ends, closes or an error occurs.
+It becomes unreadable when the stream ends, closes or an error occurs.
 * `pause()`: Remove the data source file descriptor from the event loop.
 This allows you to throttle incoming data.